 - Sales engineer

 The account executive is one of the most common types of software sales positions.
 The job of the account executive is to close deals with potential clients.
-At many organizations, entry-level account executives are less likely to require an advanced college degree.
+In many organizations, entry-level account executives are less likely to require an advanced college degree.

-Sales development representatives and outside sales representatives are typically the lowest levels of software sales.
+Sales development representatives and outside sales representatives are typically the lowest levels of tech sales.
 These reps are responsible for building relationships with potential new clients.
 They make lots of cold calls and attract qualified leads that are then sent to account executives.

 Sales reps may only need a high school diploma, but an associate’s degree or a bachelor’s degree can provide a competitive advantage.
 Post-sales account managers, sales managers, and sales engineers often need a bachelor’s degree or a master’s degree.